monorkin/rocket_docs/README.markdown

 gem 'interdasting', github: 'stankec/interdasting'
 ```

-It will be released on [RubyGems](https://rubygems.org/) once better specs have been written and some missing features get implemented.
+It will be released on :gem: [RubyGems](https://rubygems.org/) once better specs have been written and some missing features get implemented.

 If you are using [rocket_pants](https://github.com/Sutto/rocket_pants) you only have to mount the engine in your routes file.